alibosworth/pakon-planar-raw-converter/readme.md

 * `--dimensions [width]x[height]` Specify a non-standard image size if you adjust the framing within TLXClient.

-* `--e6` Skip running negpro, apply ImageMagick's -auto-level on files.
+* `--e6` Skip running negpro, apply auto-level on files.
 Useful when scanning "Film Color: Positive" in TLXClientDemo.

-* `--bw` Skip running negpro, instead do the following via ImageMagick: invert, auto-level, and save as grey-scale colorspace.
+* `--bw` Skip running negpro, instead: invert, auto-level, and save as grey-scale colorspace.

-* `--bw-rgb` Skip running negpro, instead do the following via ImageMagick: invert, auto-level, and save in RGB colorspace.
+* `--bw-rgb` Skip running negpro, instead: invert, auto-level, and save in RGB colorspace.

-* `--no-dependency-check` Skip the dependency check.

 * `--gamma1` Do not apply a 2.2 gamma correction when converting the raw file, instead leaving it "linear", with a 1.0 gamma.